adobe-apiplatform/user-sync.py/docs/en/user-manual/setup_and_installation.md

 the path to C:\\pex.
 The OS uses this variable for the cache location, which prevents the path from exceeding the 260 character limit.

+    This step may not be necessary if:

+- You are running Windows 10
+- You are running Python 3.6 or later, 64 bit version (also called X86-64, for AMD64), and
+- You have enabled the long pathname support in Windows 10 as described in the Maximum Path Length Limitation section of this [Microsoft Dev Note](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247%28v=vs.85%29.aspx?#maxpath).
+You can also enable long pathname support by pressing the button in the Python Windows executable installer (in the final dialog box, when installation finishes) that performs this action.

+    If these conditions are met, you can run without setting PEX\_ROOT.

 6. To run the User Sync tool, run the Python executable file, `user-sync` (or execute `python user-sync.pex` on Windows).